Kutyrev/CV/README.md

 **VDGB** (08/2007 – 04/2017), IT Integrator, Moscow **Senior 1C developer, teamlead**

 ## 🔨 Projects
-### Android projects
-* * *

-#### RusHydro OCO (March 2021–July 2021).
-Developer.
-Mobile application for stocktaking.

-Development of a mobile application with the ability to scan barcodes on property and transfer this information to a corporate accounting system.

-*Stack: Kotlin, Android JetPack, Retrofit, Google Cloud Vision, JUnit*

-Responsibilities and achievements:
-- Full implementation from idea to development.

-#### Rushydro IT Services (August 2021 – December 2021).
-Developer.
-Mobile application integrated with Legally significant electronic document management system.

-The functionality of sighting and movement of a document through the processes.

-*Stack: Kotlin, Android JetPack, Retrofit, JUnit*

-Responsibilities and achievements:
-- Developer.

-### Java projects
-* * *

-#### Rushydro IT Services (in house dev) (July 2018 – October 2018).
-Developer.
-Notification system for failures in the operation of accounting systems.

-Development of a little monitoring solution.
-Checks the availability of services (accounting information systems) using: ping check, webservice connect check, COM+ method call check, network catalog exists check.
-Notifies you of accidents by email.

-*Stack: Java 8, Java FX GUI*

-Responsibilities and achievements:
-- Full implementation from idea to development.

-### DevOps projects
-* * *

-#### RusHydro IT Services (in house dev) (June 2020 – August 2020).
-DevOps engineer.
-Development of continuous integration and delivery pipelines.

-Automation of existing processes of continuous delivery, integration, static code tests and visualization of these processes.

-*Stack: 1Script, command shell scripts, Jenkins, Vanessa Runner, SonarQube, Allure, MS SQL*

-Responsibilities and achievements:
-- Software setup;
-- Scripts development.

 ### 1C projects
 * * *